 Hi, I’m Nicola.
 I live and work in Shropshire, Central England, UK.
-I’m largely a self-taught mixed media intuitive artist who has been creating art for over 20 years yet only in 2018 did I realise that I could actually make a career out of my creative skills.
+I’m a self-taught artist who has been creating art for many years yet only in 2019 did I realise that I could actually make a career out of my creative skills.

-I create art that is playful & bright, organic and intuitive, inspired by nature yet guided by my emotions & feelings.
-Every painting I create is unique and captures personal moments in life expressed through the use of colour, shape & pattern.
+I create art that is playful & bright, organic and whimsical, inspired by nature yet guided by my emotions & feelings.
+Every painting I create is unique and captures personal moments in life expressed through the use of colour, shapes & pattern.

-Being a mixed media artist I enjoy using lots of different materials, although I mainly use Acrylic Gouache (Turner), white & black ink pens (Posca extra fine) and watercolours (Winsor and Newton).
+As an artist I enjoy using lots of different materials, although I mainly use Acrylic Gouache (Turner), white & black ink pens (Posca extra fine) and professional grade watercolour pan paints (Winsor and Newton).